Ampun Bang Jago

 "Ampun Bang Jago" (lit.
 'Beg You Mercy, Champ') is an electronic dance music (EDM) single by Indonesians Jonathan Dorongpangalo and Everly Salikara, known by their stage names as Tian Storm and Everslkr, respectively.
-It was not initially created as an EDM, but the rising trend in Indonesia caused them to convert the song into one.
-The song became viral, becoming a frequently-used song on TikTok, and received international popularity.
+It was not initially created as an EDM track, but the rising trend in Indonesia caused them to convert the song into one.
+The song became viral, becoming a frequently used song on TikTok, and received international popularity.
 The unprecedented legacy prompted the duo to create a remix, "Ampun Bang Jago 2".

 Background and lyrics

 Jonathan Dorongpangalo and Everly Salikara, known by their stage names as Tian Storm and Everslkr, respectively, are musicians from Bitung, a city in North Sulawesi.
 Dorongpangalo conceived the idea for "Ampun Bang Jago" as a political satire song that pokes fun at the Indonesian authorities, concerning the power struggle between the people and them, "because my life motto is concede to win."
 The song is made under the name of musical collective Bassgilano, with whom the duo joined in 2016.

 The first draft of "Ampun Bang Jago" was not EDM, but a set of sentences as a way for Dorongpangalo and Salikara to vent their feelings on people underestimating them.
 After being belittled by fellow musicians due to fierce rivalry, they converted the draft into EDM, a genre that aligns with Indonesia's rising musical trend.